Pages

 The FLSA, which stands for Fair Labor Standards Act, is a government act that establishes standards regarding overtime pay, minimum wage, recordkeeping, and youth employment.
 The original Fair Labor Standards Act was signed in June of 1938 but has been updated since, such as when an updated federal minimum wage of $7.25 per hour went into effect in July of 2009.

-Exempt employees are non-hourly employees that receive a regular, predetermined salary at certain intervals.
-Usually, this means that they are exempt from minimum wage and overtime pay, meaning they are not entitled to either.
+Exempt employees are non-hourly employees who receive a regular, predetermined salary at certain intervals.
+Usually, this means that they are exempt from minimum wage and overtime pay, meaning they are not entitled to either, however in order to qualify for an exempt status, they must earn a minimum of $684 per week.
 Salaried employees may receive their pay weekly, biweekly, bimonthly, or even monthly; the time intervals between salary payments do not have an impact on whether or not an employee is considered exempt.

 Non-exempt employees are usually hourly employees and are eligible for both minimum wage and overtime pay.
 Overtime pay for non-exempt employees is calculated at 1.5 times their regular hourly pay for any hours worked over the standard hours for their job (usually 40) in a given week.
 Overtime pay is subject to both federal and state standards, so it’s important to make sure that all non-exempt employees are compensated accordingly.

 Salaried employees are usually employed full-time and receive a fixed salary each pay period.
-For salaried nonexempt workers, their salary is for a fixed number of hours per week, and they are eligible for over-time pay if they exceed that number.
+Although salaried employees are usually exempt, they can be considered non-exempt employees if their salary is for a fixed number of hours per week, and they are eligible for overtime pay if they exceed that number.

 To determine if an employee is exempt or non-exempt, it’s important to review the requirements from the Department of Labor for different types of exemptions.
 As of this writing, there are 5 different types of exemptions: executive, administrative, professional (which has two subcategories), computer employee, and outside sales.
 It’s critical that HR departments are sure that they are applying the appropriate exemption requirements to people in the relevant roles.